Xydez/bungee-template/README.md

-# spigot-template
+# bungee-template
-spigot-template is a template repository for developing spigot plugins.
+bungee-template is a template repository for developing BungeeCord plugins.

 To get started, git clone the repository.
 Change the group property in build.gradle.
 Change the project name in settings.gradle.
 Finally, build the project.